Senate passes pension reform bill, heads to Gov. Bevin's desk

 Other Democrats voiced displeasure saying the nearly 300-page document was just handed to lawmakers minutes before the committee meeting.
 Rep. Jim Wayne, D - Louisville, shared concerns the bill may be illegal.

 Bill sponsor Rep. Bam Carney, R - Campbellsville, say this is a comprehensive reform plan.
 Carney is an educator who would be directly impacted by this bill if it passes.
 Carney says this bill will save $300 million in 30 years.

 “This is a good compromise plan that addresses many concerns," Carney said, "This is not something I do lightly.
 This is my retirement.
 I do not get legislative retirement.”

 Carney spoke on the House floor, using his teaching background in an effort to find a compromise between both sides.
 Protestors could be heard outside of the House floor voicing opposition.

-Not all Republicans are in support of SB 151, including Rep. Wesley Morgan, R- Richmond.
+are in support of SB 151, including Rep. Wesley Morgan, R- Richmond.